paulog/basho_docs/source/riak/tutorials/little/developers.md

 <aside class="sidebar"><h3>A Note on "Node"</h3>

-It's worth mentioning that I'll use the word "node" a lot.
+It's worth mentioning that I use the word "node" a lot.
 Realistically, this means a physical/virtual server, but really, the workhorses of Riak are vnodes.

 When you write to multiple vnodes, Riak will attempt to spread values to as many physical servers as possible.
 However, this isn't guarenteed (for example, if you have 64 vnodes, and only two physical ones, setting replication to 5 is perfectly fine, if not a bit redundant).
 You're safe conceptualizing nodes as Riak instances, and it's simpler than qualifying "vnode" all the time.
 If someting applies specifically to a vnode, I'll mention it.
 </aside>